 When a company has an undifferentiated brand or no real competitive advantage over other companies, their product or service becomes a commodity.
 Nobody wins a commodity game; it’s a game where everyone has to slash their prices (and ultimately their profit margins) to win a bid.
 In this respect, the “winner” of a price war is the contractor who gets the job because they end up bidding so low they lose their profit margin.
 In contrast, when you have a differentiated brand, you can start demanding a “price premium.”
 A price premium is the amount or percentage your price exceeds the average price charged in the marketplace for those goods and services.

-In general, a few attributes you can focus on to start selling value rather than price are expertise, quality control, customization, and responsiveness.
+A few attributes you can focus on to start selling value rather than price are expertise, quality control, customization, and responsiveness.
 When thinking specifically about the construction industry, your customers can, and often do, value these attributes more than price:

 By differentiating your brand via one or more of the above attributes you’ll be able to wind more construction bids even when you’re not the lowest bidder.
 In fact, your bids will actually be more competitive when you’re demanding a price premium.
 And by bidding higher, you’ll increase your profit margin and your bottom line.